 Our specialist barristers act for both applicants and respondents and have appeared in many of the leading cases in this fast-developing and increasingly important area.
 The barristers at 5 St Andrew's Hill can provide specialist advocacy and advice in asset forfeiture and confiscation, as well as civil recovery and condemnation actions.

 Confiscation is the process which follows conviction in criminal proceedings and by which defendants are deprived of their assets in sums up to the value of their criminal gain.
 Such proceedings may take place under the Criminal Justice Act 1988, Drug Trafficking Act 1994, or the Proceeds of Crime Act 2002.
-Ancillary matters such as Restraint Orders, Disclosure Orders, Receiverships and other enforcement provisions may involve litigation in the High Court, Crown Court and Magistrates’ Court, and in some cases, more than one court will have jurisdiction.
-The barristers of 5 St Andrew’s Hill have the knowledge and experience needed to handle all types of confiscation cases.
+Ancillary matters such as Restraint Orders, Disclosure Orders, Receiverships and other enforcement provisions may involve litigation in the High Court, Crown Court, Magistrates’ Court and in some cases, more than one court will have jurisdiction.
+There may sometimes be conflicting claims from spouses or dependants which need to be resolved.
+We have acted for victims who seek to intervene in restraint and confiscation proceedings to ensure that their interests are not overlooked or overridden.
+The barristers of 5 St Andrew’s Hill have the knowledge and experience needed to advise in and handle all types of confiscation cases.

 Civil Recovery encompasses the two forms of the civil recovery process which may lead to the forfeiture of assets from those who may never have been convicted in a criminal court:

-- Recovery Orders may be sought by the Serious Organised Crime Agency in the High Court under the Proceeds of Crime Act 2002.
+Civil Recovery Orders may be sought by the National Crime Agency in the High Court under the Proceeds of Crime Act 2002.
+Civil recovery proceedings may encompass Property Freezing Orders, Unexplained Wealth Orders, Disclosure Orders and Production Orders.

-Condemnation is the civil process whereby seizures of goods by HM Revenue & Customs may be challenged in the High Court or Magistrates’ Court.
+Condemnation is the civil process whereby seizures of goods by HM Revenue & Customs or Border Force may be challenged in the High Court or Magistrates’ Court under the Customs and Excise Management Act 1979.
 Alternative remedies may also be pursued in the VAT and Duties Tribunal.
 This procedure most commonly applies where tobacco or alcohol have been seized, but it may also involve endangered species, goods subject to sanctions or export control, and often involves issues of European Law.
+An associated area is Restoration, where appeals may be made under the Finance Act 2004 to the Tribunal system.

 To schedule a consultation about your case, please contact our experienced clerks at 5 St. Andrew’s Hill.